 While classifying itself as a “non-partisan public interest group,” its investigations have been solely directed at Republicans and the Trump administration.
 On the day it was launched it filed 12 freedom of information requests with Trump administration Cabinet agencies.

 RPT’s board of advisers consists of Democratic Party strategists, operatives, political consultants, and former Obama administration officials.
 Most are or have been affiliated with other so-called “accountability” organizations that have been launched by the left since President Donald Trump took office – in two instances specifically the organizations mentioned in a January 2017 proposal made by Hillary Clinton operative David Brock to major left-wing donors, which advocated a mission of damaging the incoming Trump administration with a barrage of open records requests and bad publicity.
+Executive director Caroline Ciccone is a former executive director of the left-wing advocacy group Americans United for Change, and a former staffer from the Obama administration.

 RPT and at least two other groups—Democracy Forward (DF) and American Oversight (AO)—did not exist at the time of the Brock proposal, but have since emerged to fulfill the mission it promoted.
 These organizations have staffs and board members that have been affiliated with each other’s organizations and the organizations specifically noted in the Brock document.